Javed Ashraf Bajwa: Awards and recognition

+Career

+Brigadier Javed Ashraf Bajwa was commander of Pakistan Engineers Battalion in East Timor in 2002.

 As a civil engineer by profession, Bajwa has been associated with Pakistan's war-front and affected areas where he also led Pakistan Army Corps of Engineers to reconstruct and rehabilitate the towns and cities.

 Since his retirement, he has been associated with the reconstruction of Sukkur Barrage, where he has closely worked with Pakistan Army Corps of Engineers and the civil contractors.
-Currently he is working in the construction of a new phase in Defence Housing Authority Islamabad.
+In 2004, he is working in the construction of a new phase in Defence Housing Authority Islamabad.